-To pursue its mission of "being a company that inspires and fulfills your curiosity," Sony must engage in innovation to win new customers.
+To pursue its purpose of "Fill the world with emotion, through the power of creativity and technology," Sony must engage in innovation to win new customers.
 Sony continues creating new technologies so that its engineers can develop products that provide functional value while appealing to people's sensibilities and inspiring them.

 Sony is technology-driven.
 To become even better at what Sony does, achieving overwhelming technological superiority is an absolute imperative.
 Toward that end, the entire group is pooling its efforts as part of the One Sony strategy.
 Strong inter-organizational ties accelerate technical progress, bring about technological integration, and yield new products and services unlike anything seen before anywhere.
 Business units have been spun off to operate as independent, autonomous subsidiaries.
 At the same time, Sony seeks to strengthen cohesiveness by creating arrangements that span the boundaries between Group companies.
 With that aim in mind Sony established field-specific technology strategy committees in fiscal 2015, and these committees are now in operation.